Mydayisbeingplannedbyanalgorithm

 Cover image

-Allow me to introduce Bob.
-Bob is an algorithm, and he has just accepted a role as my assistant.
+Allow me to introduce Bob, an algorithm who has just accepted a role as my assistant.

-I am not very good when it comes to planning my day, and the many apps out there that promise to help haven’t solved the problem for me, usually due to three significant shortcomings:
+I’m not very good at planning my day, and the many apps out there that promise to help haven’t solved the problem for me.
+This is usually due to three significant shortcomings:

-2. They help you create a plan at the start of the day that you have to follow throughout the day.
-My days aren’t that static, so my schedule needs to change throughout the day.
+2. They help you create a plan at the start of the day that you have to follow all day long.
+My days aren’t that static, so my schedule needs to be able to change throughout the day.

-3. They can’t handle transits between locations very well.
+3. They can’t handle travel time between locations very well.

-So to solve those issues, I decided that the piece of silicon in my pocket, capable of doing a million calculations a second, should be able to help me do something other than waste time doom scrolling.
-It should let me get more done throughout the day and help me get more time for stuff I want to do.
-That is why I created Bob.
+To solve those issues, I decided that the piece of silicon in my pocket, capable of doing a million calculations a second, should be able to help me do something other than waste time doomscrolling.
+It should help me get more done throughout the day and free up more time for the things I want to do.
+That’s why I created Bob.

-Bob is still pretty young and still learning new things, but he has gotten to the point where I believe he is good enough to start to use on a day to day basis.
+Bob is still pretty young and learning new things, but he has gotten to the point where I believe he is good enough to use on a day-to-day basis.

 Frame1

-How does Bob work?
-Bob gets a list of tasks, some from my calendar (both my work and my personal calendar), some from “routines” (which are daily tasks that I want to do most days, such as eating breakfast or picking up the kid), and some tasks come from “goals” which are a list of completable items.
+Bob receives a list of tasks.
+Some are from my calendar (both my work and my personal one), some are from “routines” (which are daily tasks that I want to do most days, such as eating breakfast or picking up the kid), and some tasks come from “goals,” which are a list of completable items.
 These tasks go into Bob, and he tries to create a plan for the next couple of days where I get everything done that I set out to do.

-Tasks have a bit more data than your standard calendar events to allow for good scheduling An “earliest start time” and a “latest start time”.
-These define when the task can add it to the schedule.
+Tasks have a bit more data than your standard calendar events to allow for good scheduling:

 Task bounds

-Bob starts by figuring out which locations I can go to complete the remaining tasks and then create new leaf notes for all of those transits.
-Next, he figures out if some of the remaining tasks become impossible to complete and when I will arrive at the location and calculate a score for that node.
+Bob starts by figuring out which locations I can go to to complete the remaining tasks and then creates new leaf nodes for all of those transitions.
+Next, he figures out if some of the remaining tasks become impossible to complete and when I will arrive at the location, and he calculates a score for that node.

-He then gets a list of all the remaining tasks for the current node which can be completed at the current location, again figuring out when I would be done with the task, updating the list of impossible tasks and scoring the node.
+He then gets a list of all the remaining tasks for the current node that can be completed at the current location, again figuring out when I would be done with the task, updating the list of impossible tasks, and scoring the node.
 If any node adds a required task to the impossible list, that node is considered dead, and Bob will not analyze it further.

 Graph1